Eman-Gon/gpu-energy-recommender/First_Draft_of_Final_project/writeup.md

 # GPU Energy-Aware Workload Scheduling: A Machine Learning Approach

-**Steven Gonzalez**
+**Emanuel Gonzalez**
 California Polytechnic State University, San Luis Obispo
 CSC-466 Knowledge Discovery from Data
 December 2025

----

-## Abstract

-Data center GPU workloads incur significant electricity costs that vary dramatically by time of day.
-We demonstrate that optimal scheduling requires machine learning to capture complex interactions between electricity markets, workload patterns, and temporal dynamics.
-Training four classification models on 2,161 hours of ERCOT electricity price and GPU utilization data, we achieve 97.4% accuracy—outperforming rule-based heuristics by 19-33 percentage points.
-The discovery that 31.1% of daytime hours are efficient, with the best daytime windows performing 68.6× better than worst nighttime windows, validates this as a non-trivial machine learning problem.

-## 1. Introduction

-Modern GPU clusters consume massive electricity volumes, with costs varying by over 5,000% throughout the day.
-In ERCOT (Texas), prices range from $15/MWh to $772/MWh.
-For a 10,000-GPU cluster at 3 MW, suboptimal scheduling costs exceed $2,000/hour.

-The naive "run at night when electricity is cheap" approach ignores that nighttime can be expensive during high demand, daytime offers unexpected efficiency from renewable surpluses, and workload patterns interact non-linearly with pricing.

-**Research Question:** Can machine learning discover scheduling patterns that significantly outperform simple rule-based heuristics?

-**Contributions:**
-1. Empirical validation of GPU scheduling as a non-trivial ML problem (9/9 complexity score)
-2. Quantitative proof that 31.1% of daytime hours are efficient, with 68.6× variance
-3. Production-ready models achieving 97.4% accuracy across algorithm families

-## 2. Methodology

-### 2.1 Dataset

-We combined two data sources over 90 days (August-November 2025):
-- **ERCOT Electricity Prices:** Hourly real-time prices from Houston load zone ($15-$772/MWh)
-- **GPU Cluster Utilization:** Simulated 10,000-GPU cluster (300W/GPU) with realistic workload patterns

-Result: 2,161 hourly observations, zero missing values, perfect temporal continuity.

-### 2.2 Features and Target

-**17 Features** capture market conditions, workload, and temporal patterns:
-- Economic: `price_mwh`, `hourly_cost_usd`, `power_consumption_kw`
-- Workload: `gpu_utilization_pct`, `active_jobs`
-- Temporal: `hour`, `day_of_week`, `is_weekend`, `is_business_hours`, `is_peak_hours`
-- Engineered: `price_rolling_mean_24h`, `price_util_interaction`, `jobs_per_kwh`, cyclical encodings

-**Target Variable:** Binary classification of efficient hours using `jobs_per_dollar = active_jobs / hourly_cost_usd`.
-Hours exceeding median (124 jobs/dollar) labeled efficient (1), creating perfectly balanced classes (1,080 efficient, 1,081 inefficient).

-### 2.3 Models

-Four algorithms trained with time-series split (75% train, 25% test):
-- **Logistic Regression:** Linear baseline with StandardScaler
-- **Decision Tree:** max_depth=10
-- **Random Forest:** 100 trees, max_depth=15
-- **XGBoost:** 100 estimators, gradient boosting

-## 3. Results

-### 3.1 Model Performance
+## The Idea

+Running GPU workloads in data centers costs money, and electricity prices change dramatically throughout the day.
+Ishow that machine learning is needed to find the best times to schedule work.
+I trained four models on 2,161 hours of electricity price and GPU usage data, achieving 97.4% accuracy.
+This beats simple rules by 19-33 percentage points.
+I found that 31% of daytime hours are actually efficient for running jobs, with the best daytime hours being 68× better than the worst nighttime hours.
+This proves the problem is not trivial.

+## Intro

+Large GPU clusters use huge amounts of electricity.
+In Texas (ERCOT market), prices range from $15/MWh to $772/MWh throughout the day.
+For a 10,000-GPU cluster, poor scheduling can waste over $2,000 per hour.

+The simple approach of "just run jobs at night when electricity is cheap" has problems.
+Nighttime can be expensive during high demand, and daytime sometimes offers good opportunities when renewable energy is plentiful.
+These patterns are too complex for simple rules.

+**Question:** Can machine learning find better scheduling patterns than simple rules?

+**What I Found:**
+1. GPU scheduling needs machine learning (scored 9/9 on complexity metrics)
+2. 31% of daytime hours are efficient, with 68× difference between best and worst hours
+3. Our models achieve 97.4% accuracy across different algorithms

+###  Dataset

+I combined two data sources over 90 days (August-November 2025):
+- **Electricity Prices:** Real hourly prices from Houston, Texas ($15-$772/MWh)
+- **GPU Usage:** Simulated but realistic 10,000-GPU cluster data (300W per GPU)

+Total: 2,161 hourly observations, no missing data.

+###  Features and Target

+**17 Features** describing each hour:
+- Economic: electricity price, total cost, power usage
+- Workload: GPU utilization percentage, number of active jobs
+- Time: hour of day, day of week, weekday/weekend, business hours, peak hours
+- Advanced: 24-hour price average, price-utilization combination, efficiency ratios

+**Target:** I labeled hours as "efficient" (1) or "inefficient" (0) based on jobs completed per dollar spent.
+Hours above the median (124 jobs/dollar) are efficient.
+This created perfectly balanced classes: 1,080 efficient, 1,081 inefficient.

+###  Models

+I trained four different algorithms using a 75/25 train/test split:
+- **Logistic Regression:** Simple linear model
+- **Decision Tree:** Rule-based tree model
+- **Random Forest:** 100 trees working together
+- **XGBoost:** Advanced gradient boosting

+## Results

+###  Model Performance

 | Model | Accuracy | Precision | Recall | F1 | AUC |
 |-------|----------|-----------|--------|-----|-----|